prplecake/znc_backup/README.md

     */10 * * * *    /usr/bin/znc >/dev/null 2>&1
     0 4 * * 4   cd /home/matthewjorgensen/znc-backup; ./znc_backup.py >/dev/null 2>&1

-The first line check to see if znc is running every ten minutes.
-The second line will run the script on Thursday at 0400.
+The first line checks to see if znc is running every ten minutes.
+The second line will run the `znc-backup` script on Thursday at 0400.

 ## License